Delhi Unlock Begins: Migrant Workers Start Returning to Work

 According to bus drivers and transport operators present at the two bus terminals, the number of people returning from their native places has increased during the last three to four days.
 Several companies in Delhi have started resuming operations.
 The contractors working for the company are calling the migrant workers back to work.
 There are also several migrant workers, who, after returning to the national capital will now have to look for work again.
-Also Read - Delhi Unlock: 'Open Markets Everyday, Take Us Into Confidence Before Implementing Any Decision', Traders Body to CM, L-G Baijal
+Also Read - Delhi Unlock: Pass An Immediate Order to Reopen Markets, Traders Body to CM, L-G Baijal

 Dhirendra Yadav returned from Bihar along with his colleagues to the capital as soon as the process of unlocking began.
 He was informed by his colleagues who have been living in Delhi that work has resumed again.
 “As I have returned back to Delhi, one has to find work again.”